Towards a Better Tomorrow?

 Professor Ian Diamond FBA is Chief Executive of the ESRC, and RCUK Chief Executives' Champion of Research Careers and Diversity.
 He is a social statistician who has worked on many aspects of official and social statistics.
 He becomes ViceChancellor of Aberdeen University in the autumn.

-Sir Michael Rutter FRS FMedSci FBA is Professor of Developmental Psychopathology at the Institute of Psychiatry.
+Sir Michael Rutter FRS FBA FMedSci is Professor of Developmental Psychopathology at the Institute of Psychiatry, King's College London.
 Previously he was honorary Director of the MRC Child Psychiatry Unit from 1984 to 1994 and honorary Director of the MRC Social Genetic and Developmental Psychiatry research Centre from 1994 to 1998.
 Currently he chairs a BA Working Party preparing a report on the contributions of social science to family policy issues.

-This Panel Discussion is run in partnership with SAGE and forms part of the Festival of Social Science, 12–21 March 2010.
+This panel discussion was run in partnership with SAGE, and formed part of the Festival of Social Science, 12–21 March 2010.

 This panel discussion followed up the Sage Policy Forum held at British Academy on 19 November 2009.